Is Shinjuku Kabukicho Safe at Night? 2026 Honest Guide to Scams & Safe Spots

 Exposure to touts Higher if you wander without a plan or follow street invitations.
 Lower because the route and venues are arranged in advance.

 Hidden charges Possible if you enter unknown bars, clubs, or upper-floor venues without checking fees.
-Lower risk because the inclusions and price are shown before booking.
+Lower risk because inclusions and prices are shown before booking.

-Language barrier Menus, seating charges, and house rules may be unclear.
-The guide helps explain the food, venues, and basic etiquette.
+Language barrier Menus, seating charges, and house rules may be unclear without Japanese reading skills.
+The guide can help explain the food, venues, and basic etiquette.

 Best for Confident repeat visitors, Japanese speakers, and travelers who enjoy planning.
 First-time visitors, solo travelers, couples, and food-focused travelers who want less guesswork.